 I went to a British Pub in Osaka.
 I talked with a traveler from Denmark, who happened to be seated next to me.
-I learned many things from the conversation, especially about education.
-It helped broaden my mind.
+I learned many things from our conversation, especially about education in Northern Europe.

 I hope to bring a new perspective to language education in Japan.
-I need to set up a place where English learners can come to speak freely and learn from each other.
-My English salon is part of this.
+I hope my English salon serves as a place where learners can speak freely and learn from each other.